CoeCollege-ComputerScience/payroll-requirements-team-no-se/priorities.md

     * Government regulations may include anything from tax rates, to record structures, to calculation methods, and while some of these things may be provided by the customer (such as the tax rates), there may be different things that need to be included depending on the country.
 Certain deductions, credits, and employee requirements differ depending on the country, and these must be taken into account when calculating payroll.

 * The program must be in the English Language
+    * All of the prompts and relevant data must be stored stored in English because all of the employees will speak English.
+I the prompts were in other languages and not English, instructions would not be properly followed.
+    * Properly translating all of the prompts would take unnecessary time and money.

 * The program must allow for the accounting team to input payroll records per employee
+    * Without access, via the payroll software, to the underlying database, the customer would have no way of adjusting old date or inputing new employees to the system.

 * Calculations must be made for salary, net pay, federal taxes, state taxes, medical contributions, Retirement Contributions, Deductions, etc
     * First, these calculations are made individually.
 Each employee should be able to see their final net pay so that they can see their deductions.